 This program is not meant to address any specific Illinois Learning Standards.

 Time is running out for more than 8,000 tree species.
 Yet, few people know of their plight.
 All over the world forces threaten wild tree species.
 Explore this new outdoor exhibit and offer your students a timely and compelling look at endangered trees, reasons to care about this pressing global issue, an inspiring view of how trees enrich our lives and simple actions for environmental stewardship.
-Age appropriate classroom activities for before, during and after your visit are available: Vanishing Acts Exhibit Guide Grades9-12.pdf The exhibit is located in the Conifer Collection on the east side of The Morton Arboretum.
+The exhibit is located in the Conifer Collection on the east side of The Morton Arboretum.

 Use an interpreted trail, teacher guide, activity backpack, and map to explore woodlands and aquatic ecosystems.
-Each pack serves 15 students and two chaperones.
+Each pack serves 20 students and three chaperones.

 Potential to address the following IL Learning Standards:

 12A – Life Cycles

 12B – Habitats and Food Webs

 16E – Environmental History